jpcreative/fast-food-friday/README.md

 # fast-food-friday

-R&amp;D project combining AngularJS, Django Tastypie and Trigger.io
+A R&amp;D project combining AngularJS, Django Tastypie and Trigger.io

 Every Friday at [JPCreative](http://jpcreative.co.uk) we have a tradition of eating lunch together, sometimes forming a consensus on what to have proves difficult.
-Until now!
+Until now...
 Introducing the Fast Fast Friday app.

 It's a simple proof on concept app for iOS and Android that allows users to sign in via twitter, suggest and vote for their preferred lunch menu.
 It's coded completely in Python, HTML, CSS and JavaScript.
 No native code is used at all.